How do I apply for TAP?

 For how many semesters can I receive TAP?

 For an associate degree you may receive TAP for up to 6 semesters.
 You will be limited to 6 semesters of TAP even if you change majors or transfer to another community college.
 When you enroll in a 4 year college program at a senior college, you will become eligible for an additional 2 full-time semesters of TAP bringing your undergraduate total to 8 semesters.
-If you are enrolled in a special program, such as College Discovery, you may receive up to 10 semesters (or the equivalent) of TAP as an undergraduate.
+If you are enrolled in a special program you may receive up to 8 semesters in an Associate Degree program (College Discovery) and 10 semesters in a bachelor degree program (SEEK).

 Can I get TAP for repeating a course?